 Here are our top seven security tips to help businesses reduce fraud:

-1. Enable two-factor authentication everywhere you can.
+1. Enable 2-step verification everywhere you can.

-Two-factor authentication is an extra layer of security added to your account, which prevents anyone from logging in or accessing your account, even if they know your password.
+Two-step verification is an extra layer of security added to your account, which prevents anyone from logging in or accessing your account, even if they know your password.
 This extra security measure requires you to verify your identity each time you log in, either by the security code sent to your phone via text message or through an authentication app.

 We love this tool because it can thwart fraudsters from logging into your accounts even if they have your password, and it can protect you against 96% of bulk phishing attacks.
 This is a best practice for any account, but we strongly encourage that payroll administrators, including primary and any other administrators with signatories, have this feature enabled on their Gusto account.